tytydraco/yessleep/out/The_Return_To_The_Missing_Parking_Lot_Part_2.md

 I put our truck back on drive and turned left fast making our tires screech in the process.
 The man inside the police cruiser stayed put and fired a few more shots at us from out his window.
 He seemed to be aiming downwards, is he trying to hit our tires?
 I asked myself.

-Hearing a bullet whizz and bounce off the pavement from under us.
-I kept driving, weaving in between cars and getting as much distance away from him as I could.
+Hearing a bullet whizz and bounce off the pavement from under us, I kept driving, weaving in between cars and getting as much distance away from him as I could.
 Simultaneously heading away from our exit.

 For a brief second I saw something slender and dark jump out of the way to avoid the range of our headlights.
 Some kind of animal was frightened by the light.